-The Perryman Group estimates the anticipated gross cumulative ten-year impacts of extending CPRIT operations and all of its programs include \$125.4 billion in gross product and some 1,246,493 job-years of employment.
-The gross fiscal gains over ten years of extending CPRIT and its programs include almost \$6.8 billion to the State and \$3.1 billion to local governments.
+The Perryman Group estimates the anticipated gross cumulative ten-year impacts of extending CPRIT operations and all of its programs include \$180.3 billion in gross product and some 1,751,127 job-years of employment.
+(A job-year is equivalent to one person working full-time for one year but could be multiple persons working for part of a year.)
+The gross fiscal gains over ten years of extending CPRIT and its programs include almost \$9.8 billion to the State and \$4.4 billion to local governments.
 Note that these gains do not include any offset for the residual effects of the initial decade of activity, as those would have been enjoyed even if the program had not been extended.

 Even when other potential uses for State funding of CPRIT are considered, the net cumulative economic gains over the additional 10 years of funding remain substantial.
-These net gains include \$118.0 billion in gross product and some 1,145,236 job-years of employment.
+These net gains include \$172.9 billion in gross product and some 1,649,870 job-years of employment.
 The net fiscal gains are noted in the table.